-Stretching across three continents and cultures (Thailand, Sweden and America), Sirintip’s remarkable debut album Tribus — produced by three-time Grammy winner Michael League of Snarky Puppy — is a gathering of different moments from the last four years of the singer/composer life.
+Stretching across three continents and cultures (Thailand, Sweden and America), Sirintip’s remarkable debut album Tribus — produced by four-time Grammy winner Michael League of Snarky Puppy — is a gathering of different moments from the last four years of the singer/composer life.
 It’s an exciting, eclectic work that touches on pop, R&B, electronic and jazz, while creating a sound uniquely its own.

 Tribus means “three” in Latin, a number that serves as the overriding theme on the album — three continents, three languages and the three relationships we all share (to the world, to other people and to ourselves).

 Born in Thailand, Sirintip moved with her mother to Sweden at the age of 11.
 A student of classical piano, violin and double bass, her study of jazz would eventually take her from the Royal College of Music to (years later) the prestigious Manhattan School of Music.

 This musical appreciation and study would pay off years later, when Michael League discovered the singer working at a jazz club in Stockholm.
 Recognizing an adventurous and like-minded musical spirit, the Snarky Puppy bandleader told Sirintip to send some music and “give him a call” if she ever moved to New York.

 Sirintip did end up helping Snarky Puppy’s Bill Laurance on his album Swift.
 She also moved to New York to pursue her Master’s Degree.
 While going to school, performing and competing in the Thelonious Monk International Jazz Competition, she also began work on Tribus, with League in the producer’s chair.